danpowell88/home/README.md

 * Add double switch for fan
 * Bed accent lighting
 * ~~Turn on / of lights depending on if bed state is off and has been off for > 10 minutes~~
+* Master off switches action depends on number of people in bed and people home
+* Cycle secondary light colours

 #### Ensuite Shower
 * Turn on fan when humidity is high after shower